philterd/philter/docs/docs/mistakes.md

 2.  **The document remains readable and useful** (ensuring non-sensitive information was not over-redacted).
 3.  **Contextual nuances are correctly handled** that an algorithm might misunderstand.

-Philterd Data Services provides tools like **Redaction Summaries** and **Changesets** to assist in this review process, allowing you to quickly see what was changed and verify the results.
+Philter provides tools like **Redaction Summaries** and **Changesets** to assist in this review process, allowing you to quickly see what was changed and verify the results.

 ### Best Practices for Review